 - A photograph distinguishes the deceased and permits readers to identify your loved one from the other obituaries.
 Pick a picture that reflects your loved one’s nature.
 Ask if the family wishes to put up a photo of the deceased in uniform—a photograph where they’re doing something they like or looking happy works best.
 In case you’re struggling to choose one shot for the newspaper, remember that you will have the option to include more pictures and even video recordings on the online version of the obituary.

 - Towards the end of the obituary, you can include a request for donations towards a particular cause important to the deceased.
-You can mention organisations or charities that your loved one was attached to.
+You can mention organizations or charities that your loved one was attached to.
 This will help carry their legacy forward, and through this donation, the deceased can continue doing the good work, even in death.

 - Get it checked from the family.
 Ask them to edit it according to their wish.
 Make them feel included.